 Ruth’s passing is a loss for the entire coral community, yet as she did in life through her brilliance, warmth, and passion, her legacy continues to inspire countless scientists and practitioners to fight to keep reefs alive for future generations.

 Tom Chi is one of the world’s leading minds in engineering, innovation, and rapid prototyping and is passionate about coral reefs and social entrepreneurship.
 Formerly the co-founder of Google X, his roles have ranged from astrophysical researcher to Fortune 500 consultant to corporate executive developing new hardware/software products and services.

 Seth Teicher is a serial entrepreneur and former investor.
-While a Principal at GreatPoint Ventures, he co-led investments in nearly twenty companies across enterprise software, manufacturing, healthcare, medtech, and food.
-He’s the co-founder of Nana, and previously helped launch Atlas Obscura and Roadside Food Projects.
+While a Principal at GreatPoint Ventures, he co-led investments in nearly twenty companies across enterprise software, healthcare, medtech, advanced manufacturing, and sustainable food.
+He previously helped launch Atlas Obscura and Roadside Food Projects.